Crested eagle: Description

-This species often overlaps in range with the less scarce Harpy eagle, which is likely its close relative and is somewhat similar to appearance.
-There is evidence of an interesting interspecific relationship between and adult Crested eagle feeding a juvenile Harpy eagle in Panama, while the adult Harpy eagles were away.
-During these interactions, the Crested eagle brought new nesting material to the nest and in occasions brought food to the juvenile Harpy eagle.
+This species often overlaps in range with the less scarce harpy eagle, which is likely its close relative and is somewhat similar in appearance.
+There is evidence of an interesting interspecific relationship between an adult crested eagle feeding a juvenile Harpy eagle in Panama, while the adult Harpy eagles were away.
+During these interactions, the crested eagle brought new nesting material to the nest and in occasions brought food to the juvenile Harpy eagle.